ManuelCPinto/LookOut/README.md

 ## 1. Overview

 LookOut is a mobile application built with Expo and React Native that connects to an ESP32-based smart doorbell system.
-It uses MQTT for real-time messaging, Firebase for user authentication and datanbase, and Supabase for hosting storage.
+It uses MQTT for real-time messaging, Firebase for user authentication and database, and Supabase for hosting storage.
 Through the app you can:

 * Trigger on‑demand snapshots
 * Enroll and verify fingerprints